Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

 Diet and chronic disease risk; Dietary assessment methodology; Health disparities.

-Katherine L. Tucker, Ph.D., is Professor of Nutritional Epidemiology in the Department of Biomedical and Nutritional Sciences at UMass Lowell.
-She also holds adjunct appointments at the Friedman School of Nutrition Science and Policy and the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University, and the Department of Health Sciences at Northeastern University.
-Tucker has contributed to more than 250 articles in scientific journals.
-Her research focuses on dietary intake and risk of chronic disease, including osteoporosis, cognitive decline, obesity, metabolic syndrome, and heart disease.
-She is the director of an NHLBI funded center on Population Health and Health Disparities, studying the roles and interactions of stress, social support, diet, health behavior and genetic predisposition in relation to health disparities in Puerto Rican adults.
-She has collaborated for many years with the Framingham Studies, particularly the Framingham Osteoporosis Study, and she serves as a scientific adviser for, and leads a Vanguard data analysis center with the Jackson Heart Study.
+Dr. Katherine L. Tucker is a Professor of Nutritional Epidemiology in the Department of Biomedical and Nutritional Sciences and Director of the Center for Population Health at UMass Lowell.
+She is Editor-in-Chief of Advances in Nutrition, an international review journal.
+Dr. Tucker has contributed to more than 400 articles in scientific journals.
+Her research focuses on dietary intake and risk of chronic disease, including osteoporosis, cognitive decline, obesity, metabolic syndrome, and heart disease, and on dietary methodology.
+She is PI of the Boston Puerto Rican Health Study, a longitudinal study on the roles and interactions of stress, social support, diet, health behavior and genetic predisposition in relation to health disparities in Puerto Rican adults.

 This project will support 12 demonstration sites across the U.S. by developing, evaluating, and disseminating interventions that engage and retain Black Women with HIV in care and treatment.
 We will examine implementation processes and outcomes of bundled interventions and disseminate findings to inform the replication of interventions to Ending the Epidemic (EtHE).
 This project is funded by the Health Resources & Services Administration (HRSA), HIV/AIDS Bureau.Rajabiun, S., Walter, A.W., Tucker, K.L.